s-vincent/matrix-mult/README.md

 The c/ directory contains code that do matrix multiplication in plain sequential C.

+# POSIX threads

+The pthread/ directory contains code that do matrix multiplication with pthreads.

 ## OpenMP

 The openmp/ directory contains code that do matrix multiplication in C with